LibraStack/UnityMvvmToolkit/README.md

 In addition to async commands **UnityMvvmToolkit** provides extensions to make [USS transition's](https://docs.unity3d.com/Manual/UIE-Transitions.html) awaitable.

-For example, your `VisualElement` has the following transitions:
+For example, your `VisualElement` has the following transitions.
 ```css
 .panel--animation {
     transition-property: opacity, padding-bottom;